calmm-js/partial.lenses/README.md

 ### Systematic decomposition

 It is also typical to compose lenses out of short paths following the schema of the JSON data being manipulated.
-Reconsider the lens from the start of the
+Recall the lens from the start of the
 example:

 ```jsx